xianyinyin05181986/GitNote/Readme.txt

 git push origin master (after git commit) @@ push changes to remote repository known as origin and commit them to the master branch

-git remote add ¡¾additional repostory¡¿ [Url] @@ to add an additional repostory
+git remote add [additional repostory] [Url] @@ to add an additional repostory

+git push -u origin master (after git commit) @@ push changes to remote repository known as origin and commit them to the master branch